davidhooey/geminabox_scripts/README.md

 geminabox_scripts
 =================

 Includes a init.d script for Linux systems to auto start the rackup process.
-In this sample GemInABox is installed in home directory of the rubygems users /home/rubygems.
+In this sample GemInABox is installed in the home directory of the rubygems users /home/rubygems.

-### 1. Edit the config.ru file to point to the full path of the data directory.
+### 1. Edit the /home/rubygems/config.ru file to point to the full path of the data directory.
 ```
   Geminabox.data = "/home/rubygems/data"
 ```